Static random-access memory: By function

-In the 1990s, asynchronous SRAM used to be employed for fast access time.
-Asynchronous SRAM was used as main memory for small cache-less embedded processors used in everything from industrial electronics and measurement systems to hard disks and networking equipment, among many other applications.
-Nowadays, synchronous SRAM (e.g. DDR SRAM) is rather employed similarly to synchronous DRAM – DDR SDRAM memory is rather used than asynchronous DRAM.
-Synchronous memory interface is much faster as access time can be significantly reduced by employing pipeline architecture.
-Furthermore, as DRAM is much cheaper than SRAM, SRAM is often replaced by DRAM, especially in the case when a large volume of data is required.
-SRAM memory is, however, much faster for random (not block / burst) access.
+In the 1990s, asynchronous SRAM was employed for fast access time.
+Asynchronous SRAM was used as main memory for small cache-less embedded processors used in everything from industrial electronics and measurement systems to hard disks and networking equipment.
+Synchronous SRAM (e.g. DDR SRAM) is preferred similarly to how synchronous DRAM – DDR SDRAM memory is now preferred over asynchronous DRAM.
+The pipeline architecture employed by Synchronous memory allows higher throughput.
+Furthermore, as DRAM is much cheaper than SRAM, SRAM is often replaced by DRAM, especially in cases where a large memory capacity is required.
+SRAM memory is, however, much faster for random, as opposed to block or burst access.
 Therefore, SRAM memory is mainly used for CPU cache, small on-chip memory, FIFOs or other small buffers.